User Activity box

-Tags are keywords or labels you can apply to items in Trove.
+Tags are keywords you can add to items in Trove.

-A tag can be anything you want it to be; for example, it could describe a topic, a place, an event, a person, a feeling, your research progress.
-A newspaper article on the opening of the Sydney Opera House could be tagged with any of the following by users and a lot more besides:
+A tag can be anything you want it to be, describing a topic, a place, an event, a person, a feeling, or your personal research progress.

 - Click on ‘Tags’ in the User activity box to the right of the item’s title